Brattleboro Reformer: History from 19th to mid-20th century

 Much of the historical information in this section comes from a special 1981 section of the Reformer, published on the occasion of the paper's moving from downtown Brattleboro to its headquarters on Black Mountain Road.

 The Reformer in the late-20th and 21st centuries

 By the time Howard Rice died, he wholly owned the Reformer, leaving it in his will to his three children, Howard, Eleanor and Marion (and her husband John Hooper).
 It was then sold to the Miller Group of Newspapers in Pittsfield, Mass.
 By January 2015, it was owned by New England Newspaper Incorporated, under corporate owner, Digital First Media, which at the time was trying to sell off its 76 daily and 160 weekly newspapers.
 By July 2015, the Reformer had only two reporters left and the editor post was shared with the Bennington Banner.
 New England Newspapers was sold to local owners in 2016.
-In May of 2021 the New England Newspapers sold Brattleboro Reformer, Bennington Banner and Manchester Journal to Vermont News and Media LLC.